New dark matter analysis of Milky Way dwarf satellite galaxies with MADHATv2: General Formalism

 \section{General Formalism}

-In this section, we describe our procedure, based on Refs.~\cite{Geringer-Sameth:2011wse,Geringer-Sameth:2014qqa,Boddy:2018qur,Boddy:2019kuw}, for placing constraints on DM annihilation using gamma-ray observations of dSphs.
+In this section, we describe our procedure for placing constraints on DM annihilation using gamma-ray observations of dSphs, based on a method originally developed in Refs.~\cite{Geringer-Sameth:2011wse,Geringer-Sameth:2014qqa} and implemented in Refs.~\cite{Boddy:2018qur,Boddy:2019kuw}.
 We consider the detection of gamma-ray photons arising from a region of interest (ROI) defined by a cone with a $1^\circ$ opening angle, centered at the location of a dSph.
 The photons are collected over a time $T_i$ for the $i$th dSph and binned over an energy range bounded by $E_\textrm{min}$ and $E_\textrm{max}$.
 We assume the effective area $A_\textrm{eff}$ of the observing instrument is insensitive to the photon energy in the energy range of interest.
 The number of photons that are observed from the ROI for an exposure $(A_\textrm{eff} T)_i$ of the $i$th dSph and fall in the $j$th energy bin is $N_{i,j}^{O} = N_{i,j}^{S} + N_{i,j}^{B}$, where $S$ and $B$ refer to the contributions from the DM annihilation signal and the background, respectively.